Marsha P. Johnson

 Exploring Identity

 Johnson originally referred to herself as Black Marsha.
-However, she later took on the drag queen name Marsha P Johnson.
+However, she later took on the drag queen name Marsha P. Johnson.
 She got "Johnson" from the restaurant Howard Johnson's and is well-known to have stated that the "P" stood for "pay it no mind" when asked.

 Stonewall Riots

 Johnson was a regular performer at the Stonewall Inn, a bar that had originally only served gay men.
-After an altercation between Storme DeLarverie and a police officer who attempted to arrest her, riots broke out between the patrons of the bar and police in Greenwich Village where the Stonewall Inn is located.
+After an altercation between Storme DeLarverie and a police officer who attempted to arrest her, riots broke out between the patrons of the bar and police in Greenwich Village, where the Stonewall Inn is located.

 Later Activism

-In the 1980s, Johnson became heavily involved with AIDS Coalition to Unleash Power (ACT UP), an international organization aimed at ending the AIDS epidemic.
+In the 1980s, Johnson became heavily involved with the AIDS Coalition to Unleash Power (ACT UP), an international organization aimed at ending the AIDS epidemic.

 Death and Legacy

-Marsha P. Johnson's body was found floating in the Hudson River on July 6th, 1992, soon after the pride parade that year.
-Although Marsha P. Johnson was well-documented in having struggled with mental health issues, many people in her life denounced the classification of her death as a suicide.
+Marsha P. Johnson's body was found floating in the Hudson River on July 6, 1992, soon after the pride parade that year.
+Although Marsha P. Johnson was well-documented as having struggled with mental health issues, many people in her life denounced the classification of her death as a suicide.
 In 2002, the police reclassified Johnson's cause of death from "suicide" to "undetermined".
 In 2012, the New York police department reopened the case as a possible homicide.